SpectatorEx/SQLite-Manager/README.md

 For example: *users.db*.

 Similarly with SQL queries, enter the full name of the file (including subdirectories) with the .sql extension.\
-All queries are stored in the "queries" folder.
+All queries are stored in the "*queries*" folder.
 For convenience, you can create subdirectories with the database name\
 and execute queries from there.

 For example: *table.sql* or *users/table.sql*.